 Starting in November of 2005 the Post membership adopted the Headquarters-Headquarters Company of the 101st Aviation Brigade, that one of their own was a member of, while she was deployed to Iraq.
 The Post members adopted the "Hidden Hero’s” the families left behind and sent Christmas gifts to forty-eight children along with monthly goody boxes to the deployed troops.
 While all of the above was going on the membership continued to sponsor three Boy Scout Units, a Cub Pack and a composite squadron of the Civil Air Patrol.
 Youth in the organizations developed into Eagle Scouts and two Park Hill South cadets of the Civil Air Patrol landed an appointment to the U.S. Air Force Academy.
 One a young lady soloed as a pilot before she could drive a car and is doing fine in her dreams of being a pilot for the Air Force.

 At the end of the 2005-2006 fiscal year the Post had won honors at the VFW National level to include "All American” which is the highest honor that the VFW bestows annually to its Post, only 98 Post out of the 9,000 world-wide receive this annual honor.
 The Post also received the "National Outstanding Community Service Award” for their service to the community.
 The award of "All American” was received for 2005-06, 2006-07, 2007-08, 2009-10, 2010-11.
-2012-13 and 2015-16.
-Seven times out of nine years is considered quite the accomplishment for a Post.
+2012-13, 2015-16, 2017-18, 2018-19 and 2019-20.
+Ten times out of thirteen years is considered quite the accomplishment for a Post.
 The Post members continued to advance teachers to District as "Teacher of the Year” with thee of them winning the State Title.
 Each year the Post has advanced students in the high school with the "Voice of Democracy” scholarship programs and the Middle School students with the "Patriot’s Pen” programs.